lucassperez/bridge-gen/README.md

 # Random Bridge Results Generator
-Certainly more reliable than youy average teammates.
+Certainly more reliable than your average teammates.

 ---